How Much Electricity Does The Internet Consume

 The internet's energy consumption refers to the total amount of electricity required to power the entire network, including all its components.
 This includes the energy used by data centers, which store and process vast amounts of information; network infrastructure, such as routers, switches, and fiber optic cables, which transmit data; and end-user devices like computers, smartphones, and tablets, which access the internet.
 Each of these components contributes significantly to the overall energy footprint.

 Data centers are among the largest consumers of electricity in the internet ecosystem.
 These facilities house thousands of servers that operate 24/7, requiring substantial power for processing, cooling, and maintaining optimal performance.
 The energy consumption of a single data center can rival that of a small city, making them a key focus for energy efficiency efforts.
-Network infrastructure, while less energy-intensive than data centers, still requires a considerable amount of electricity to transmit data across vast distances.
+Because of that, network infrastructure, while less energy-intensive than data centers, still requires a considerable amount of electricity to transmit data across vast distances.
 End-user devices, although individually consume relatively little power, collectively contribute significantly due to their sheer number.

 The Scientific Foundation of Internet Energy Use